Friendship Ended With Hubble, Now James Webb Is Our New Best Friend? Not So Fast

-Commentary: The JWST's story began with a bang, but we ought not to let Hubble's end with a whimper.
+Commentary: Though JWST is in charge of unveiling the invisible universe, Hubble is still our lens into the visible.

-It was the early '90s when, on a trip to the Space Telescope Science Institute, Dave Meyer was met by an urgent message.
+In the early '90s, on a trip to the Space Telescope Science Institute, Dave Meyer was met with an air of exhilaration and an urgent tone.

 "You've got to see this."

-The Hubble Space Telescope had begun to reveal the deep universe.
-And it was exhilarating.
+They were from the Hubble Space Telescope.
+It had finally begun to reveal the deep universe -- and what it found was unbelievable.

 "You'd see these weird things," said Meyer, a Northwestern University professor focused on Hubble discoveries.
-Among galaxies that were carbon-copies of what you might find in an astronomer's imagination, there were many that didn't look like wispy spirals or ellipticals characteristic of realms closer to ours.
-That's when Meyer realized what he was looking at.
+Among galaxies that were carbon copies of what you might find in an astronomer's imagination were many that didn't look like the wispy spirals or ellipticals characteristic of realms closer to ours.
+Soon, Meyer realized what he was looking at.

 This was visual proof of our universe's evolution, courtesy of a telescope we'd just flung into space.
 "That really blew me away," he said.
 At the time, it was as if humanity had seen as far as it could see.

-And for the next 27 years, as we indeed learned more, "Hubble" would be the name attached to almost every stunning piece of the remote cosmos brought to our eyes.

-Then came July 11, 2022 -- the day we managed to travel even further, and see even deeper.
-Without Hubble.
+And for the next 27 years, as we indeed learned more, "Hubble" would be the name attached to nearly every stunning piece of the remote cosmos transported to Earth.
+Then came July 11, 2022 -- the day we managed to travel even further.

 Just last week, NASA dominated the headlines of possibly every news publication.
 That's because US President Joe Biden had awkwardly pointed at a magnificent, modern rendition of Hubble's decades-old deep field, elevated by the lens of the agency's brilliant James Webb Space Telescope.